-If you’ve been wanting to start a garden, but felt you needed to have the perfect garden plan and learn all the tips and tricks first, or maybe learn about the 10 most common gardening mistakes to avoid, or even know how to keep weeds out of the garden before beginning, then this post about vertical gardening is for you!
+If you’ve wanted to start a garden, but felt you needed to have the perfect garden plan and learn all the tips and tricks first, or maybe learn about the 10 most common gardening mistakes to avoid, or even know how to keep weeds out of the garden before beginning, then this post about vertical gardening is for you!

 You’ll just need a small space on a sunny balcony!